The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Conquest, Territory By Territory

-Below is a list of content from the Amarna Letters, arranged alphabetically by city (with either the letter having come from the city in question, or the city being described in letters from rulers of other cities).
-A brief summary is given for each city or region as described in the Amarna Letters (sometimes contained in more than one letter—EA citations provided) and then compared with the biblical account.
-(A map is provided for reference to the cities described.)
+Below is a list of content from the Amarna Letters, arranged alphabetically by city/region (with either the letter having come from the city in question, or the city/region being described in letters from rulers of other cities).
+A brief summary is given for each as described in the Amarna Letters (sometimes contained in more than one letter—EA citations provided) and then compared with the biblical account.
+(A map is provided for reference to the regions described.)

 Mapbox/Reese Zoellner/Armstrong Institute of Biblical Archaeology